We Become What We're Around

 Let's talk about it

-In the same way that we thrive from being surrounded by positive and open-minded people, our careers and social life suffer when negative people surround us.
+In the same way that we thrive from being surrounded by positive and open-minded people, our careers and social lives suffer when negative people surround us.

 What is popularly known as codependency is perhaps the best example of a toxic relationship.
 Toxic codependent relationships degrade our sense of self-worth and safety while strengthening our need for others.
 In such relationships, one person obsessively looks after another's well-being (often at the expense of their own welfare).

-You can have codependency with anyone, whether your friends with them or in a relationship with them.
+You can have codependency with anyone, whether you're friends with them or in a relationship with them.
 Here are the common telltale signs that you are in a toxic codependent relationship:

 ● You want to satisfy everyone, so saying "no" is hard.